zhengjunyao-work/arc24/docs/modeling/Iteration_40_try_coding_models.md

 ## TODO

 - [ ] Can we beat the baseline 5% accuracy of Qwen2.5-0.5B-Instruct with coder models?
-- [ ] Inference and train speed comparison of the models
+- [x] Inference and train speed comparison of the models
+- [ ] What if I decrease the size or LoRA rank?
+- [ ] How well do these models scale with the number of predictions?